Why the “Spirit of 1776” wagon is so important!

 IT IS NOT OKAY TO PERPETUATE TAXATION WITHOUT REPRESENTATION

 “Taxation without representation wasn’t okay in 1776.
 It wasn’t okay when the ‘Spirit of 1776’ wagon took to the road with activists dressed in colonial costumes in 1913.
-And it still isn’t okay when so much effort has been put into making sure that a woman be kept from serving in the nation’s highest office.
+And it still isn’t okay when so much effort has been put into making sure that a woman is kept from serving in the nation’s highest office.”

 HOLDING THE FREEDOM TORCH HIGH